galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 must be routed to a resource manager like SLURM, HTCondor, or Pulsar.
 Some tools may need specific resources such as GPUs or multi-core machines to work efficiently.

 Sometimes, your available resources are spread out across multiple locations and resource managers.
 In such cases, you need a way to route your jobs to the appropriate location.
-Galaxy offers several methods for routing jobs, ranging from simple static mappings to custom Python functions called dynamic job destinations.
+Galaxy offers several methods for routing jobs, ranging from simple static mappings to custom Python functions via [dynamic job destinations](https://docs.galaxyproject.org/en/latest/admin/jobs.html#dynamic-destination-mapping).

-Recently, the Galaxy project has introduced a library named Total-Perspective-Vortex (TPV) to simplify this process.
-TPV provides a user-friendly YAML configuration that works for most scenarios.
+Recently, the Galaxy project has introduced a library named [Total-Perspective-Vortex (TPV)](https://total-perspective-vortex.readthedocs.io/) to simplify this process.
+TPV provides a admin-friendly YAML configuration that works for most scenarios.
-For more complex cases, TPV allows you to embed Python code into the YAML file.
-Additionally, TPV shares a global database of resource requirements, so admins don't have to figure out the requirements for each tool separately.
+For more complex cases, TPV also allows you to embed Python code into the configuration YAML file and implement fine-grained control over jobs.

+Lastly, TPV offers a shared global database of default resource requirements (more below).
+By leveraging this database, admins don't have to figure out the requirements for each tool separately.

 ## Writing a testing tool

-To check that resources are being allocated appropriately, We don't want to overload our training VMs trying to run real tools, so to demonstrate how to map a multicore tool to a multicore destination using TPV, we'll create a fake tool.
+To demonstrate a real-life scenario and TPV's role, let's plan on setting up a configuration so that a VM designated for training jobs doesn't run and real jobs and hence doesn't get overloaded.
+To start, we'll create a fake tool that we'll use in our configuration.

 > <hands-on-title>Deploying a Tool</hands-on-title>
 >